WilliamForsdal/FormatWindows/README.md

 	the amount of RAM you have.
 Good if you don't have enough room on your C drive.)

-Changing page file size.
-The page file takes NOTE-Windows uses the page file for virtual memory.
+Changing page file size (not recommended if you have less than 16GB of RAM) WARNING Windows uses the page file for virtual memory.
 Do not change this unless you are sure what you are doing.
 	* search for Adjust the appearance and performance of windows in the start menu
 	* go to the advanced tab
 	* Under virtual memory, click change